christophergandrud/christophergandrud-personal-site/content/post/2020-05-08-two-extremes-of-scientific-investment-and-innovation-genentech-and-theranos.en.md

 > "Perkins pushed back, encouraging Swanson to consider financially leaner alternatives.
 Swanson returned to Perkins with a plan to subcontract out to local universities and research centers.
 Perkins agreed to invest $100,000."
 (Nicholas 2019, 218).

 Working with labs at UCSF, a private California hospital, and CalTech allowed Genentech to take advantage of a wider range of scientific skills.
-Through the end of the 1970s, Swanson worked on a "proof of principle first" for creating synthetic insulin.
+Through the end of the 1970s, Swanson worked on a "proof of principle first" for creating synthetic insulin, focusing the highest risk part of the research problem.
 The proof was successful and "produced patents and scientific articles that signaled Genentech's commitment to world-class basic research" (Nicholas 2019, 219).
+Despite being a minority investor in Genentech, Perkins

 ### Theranos